Best patio cleaner 2025: tried-and-tested picks for pristine paths and patios

 Non-chemical cleaners, on the other hand, are gentle on the environment and safer for use on delicate surfaces, although they may take a few more applications or some elbow grease to remove particularly tough stains.

-Although there are no special rules or regulations when it comes to buying patio cleaners, some of them contain very strong chemicals which can be hazardous, especially if ingested or inhaled, so it’s really important to consider health and safety and use cleaning solutions responsibly.
+Some patio cleaners contain very strong chemicals which can be hazardous, especially if ingested or inhaled, so it’s really important to consider health and safety and use cleaning solutions responsibly.

 Always read the label carefully, especially if you're using the outdoor cleaning solution around children or pets.
 If you have allergies or respiratory issues, then choose a patio cleaner that is labelled as hypoallergenic or non-toxic, and always wear a mask and gloves when applying toxic patio cleaners.

-A watering can is another way to apply patio cleaner, however, it’s important to ensure this isn’t then used on your garden afterwards, especially if you’re using a chemical-based cleaner as they can often cause damage to plants.
+A watering can is another way to apply patio cleaner, but make sure you don't use it to water your garden directly afterwards – especially if you’re using a chemical-based cleaner.

 FAQs